Skip to main content Skip to complementary content

 The easiest way to create a transformation data task is to click ... on a storage data task and then selecting Transform data.

-You can also click Add new in a data project and select Transform data.
+You can also click Add new in a project and select Transform data.
 In this case you need to define which source data task to use.

 1. Define your source data and targets in Transform.